 For the new one, the upstairs front patio already gives it a modern look, like so many older homes that new owners have renovated to fit their taste.
 And having seen Al Gore’s new film, An Inconvenient Sequel, while waiting for the connector pieces, I decided that the LoBiondo family’s renovation should include solar panels.
 Solar panels that face the front of the house to catch the sunlight more efficiently — and to demonstrate their concern for the environment to the other denizens of Little Brick Township.
 As a result, my name for this new build is the Solar Townhouse MOC.

-The LoBiondo family, with their daughter Trendsetter (her real name is Ashley) who has appeared in many of my Instagram stories and who lost custody of her chihuahua when she and Hipster broke up, have moved into their new home.
+The LoBiondo family, with their daughter Trendsetter (her real name is Emma) who has appeared in many of my Instagram stories and who lost custody of her chihuahua when she and Hipster broke up, have moved into their new home.
+Now she has to put up with her little brother, Ethan, again.
 We hope they enjoy it and look forward to hearing more of their adventures.